 Can foreign graduates apply?

-Students must have U.S. citizenship at the time of application.
-If an applicant is a US citizen who attended a school in a foreign country, evaluations of original transcripts from World Education Services (www.wes.org) must be provided.
+Students must have U.S. citizenship or permanent residency status at the time of application.
+If an applicant attended a school in a foreign country, evaluations of original transcripts from World Education Services (www.wes.org) must be provided.

 How many applicants are there and how many get accepted?

-There are typically between 50 and 60 applicants per application cycle and we are able to accept approximately 8 students for each class.
+There are typically approximately 75 new applicants per application cycle and we are able to accept approximately 8 students for each class.

 What is the parking situation?